Automattic/wp-calypso/docs/troubleshooting.md

 ### I can see only big **W** logo!
 ![Only logo](https://cldup.com/8TZOLiD6WC-2000x2000.png)

+#### Domain other than calypso.localhost
 Please remember to access Calypso via **http://calypso.localhost:3000**

 Any other url will not work.

+#### JavaScript off
+Calypso requires JavaScript to function.
+Please enable it in your browser.

 #### I still have problems!
 We suggest you open the devTools and see if there maybe is some JavaScript error preventing code execution.